Diseases & Conditions

 The tips of longer fingers tend to be injured more often because they are last to escape from harm's way.

 Your fingertips are rich with nerves and are extremely sensitive.
-Without prompt and proper treatment, a fingertip injury can cause problems with hand function, and may even result in permanent deformity or disability.
-To ensure the best outcome, it is important to have your doctor examine your finger or thumb after an injury.
+Without prompt and proper treatment, a fingertip injury can cause problems with hand function and may even result in permanent deformity or disability.
+To ensure the best outcome, it is important to have your doctor examine your finger or thumb soon after an injury.

 - Immobilize the affected hand and wrist with a short splint.